 What is ARESTIN?

-Arestin is a medicinal drug used to treat gum disease (aka periodontitis).
-It works by preventing bacteria from growing.
-This treatment comes in the form of a powder that your dentist applies to infected tooth pockets.
-After a scaling and root planing (SRP) session, the dentist places Arestin directly into infected gum pockets.
 Unlike antibiotic pills that must be swallowed, Arestin is applied topically, delivering the antibiotic to the site of the gum infection.
 This medicine is prescribed to you by our dentist, and it is not advised to take this medication in any form without the dentist's prescription.

-What is Periodontitis?
+What Is Periodontitis?

 Periodontitis is a dangerous gum infection that can result in tooth loss as well as other serious health problems.
-Periodontitis, or gum disease, is a gum infection that affects soft tissue and can ruin the bone that supports your teeth if left untreated.
+Periodontitis, or gum disease, is a gum infection that affects the soft tissue and can ruin the bone that supports your teeth if left untreated.

-How is Arestin Used in Treating Periodontitis?
+How Is Arestin Used in Treating Periodontitis?

 Some Important Aspects to Know and Do After the Treatment